arashnm80/arashnm80.github.io/handbook.md

 ##### Overthink
 Don't reduce thinking.
 Think more and more and more.
 But think through action and real work.
 Always do something important and useful, and while doing it think about better alternative options, process feedbacks, ...
 Always assess success probabilities of each option and choose which one has a higher weight in my mind.
 And no matter I have a few lines of data of millions of it, I've processed for 30 seconds or 30 years, choose the best option and move according to it.
+### 2 parallel progress
+- become more powerful to endure harder situations + create easier and more convenient situations for my future
+- become richer + learn to buy with less price
+- learn how to overcome bigger temptations + don't put myself in temptive situationss
 ### Real work
 ### Dopamine
 Dopamine is the liberator of mind.
 It gives us power to think and will to act.
 It's the reminder "why am I fighting?"